CODES-group/opyrability/docs/_build/html/_sources/algorithms.rst

 #. **OI evaluation**, in which the multimodel approach allows to rank
    competing designs and control structures.

-The nonlinear programming-based (NLP-based) approach
+The Nonlinear Programming-Based (NLP-based) Approach
 -----------------------------------------------------

 The NLP-based approach :cite:`carrasco16,carrasco2017` converts the inverse mapping